ontodev/robot/docs/extract.md

 ### Intermediates

 When extracting (especially with MIREOT), sometimes the hierarchy can have too many intermediate classes, making it difficult to identify relevant relationships.
-For example, you may end up with this after extracting `adrenal gland` and `trunk region element`:
+For example, you may end up with this after extracting `adrenal gland`:
 ```
+ - material anatomical entity
+   - anatomical structure
+     - multicellular anatomical structure
        - organ
-   - trunk region element
+         - abdomen element
-   - gland
-     - endocrine gland
            - adrenal/interrenal gland
+             - adrenal gland (*)
+     - lateral structure
-         - adrenal gland
+       - adrenal gland (*)
 ```

 By specifying how to handle these intermediates, you can reduce unnecessary intermediate classes:

 * `--intermediates all`: default behavior, do not prune the ontology
-* `--intermediates minimal`: only include intermediate intermediates with more than one child, as well as the top-level parents
+* `--intermediates minimal`: only include intermediate intermediates with more than one *sibling* (i.e. the parent class has another child)
 * `--intermediates none`: do not include any intermediates
   * For MIREOT, this will only include top and bottom level classes.
   * For any SLME method, this will only include the classes directly used in the logic of the input terms

 The above example, with `--intermediates minimal`, would become:
 ```
+- material anatomical entity
+  - anatomical structure
+    - adrenal gland (*)
     - organ
-  - trunk region element
-  - gland
-    - adrenal gland
+      - adrenal gland (*)
 ```

+Note that `organ` is added as a reasoner has been used to find superclasses to preserve the structure, but MIREOT extraction will not include any anonymous superclasses, disjoint, or equivalent classes.

 With `--intermediates none` (particularly with MIREOT):
 ```
-- organ
+- material anatomical entity
-  - trunk region element
   - adrenal gland
 ```